-20 What are the regulations related to livestock slaughtering?
+18 Where would one find the regulations related to livestock slaughtering?

 Regulation (EC) No. 1099/2009 on the protection of animals at the time of killing prescribes the framework for the killing of animals bred or kept for the production of food.
 It also includes operational requirements and requirements for the construction, layout and equipment of slaughterhouses.